zio/zio/docs/reference/state-management/fiberref.md

 }
 ```

-However, the output does not align with our intended outcome:
+Unfortunately, with this change, the output does not align with our intended outcome:

 ```scala
 retryConfig: Map(retries -> 3, intervals -> 3)
 ```

-The `intervals` have been successfully updated, but the `retries` remain unchanged.
-Why?
-This is because both fibers are overwriting on a state, so the final value will be corrupted.
-In the previous scenario, update are as follows:
+The intervals have been successfully updated, but the retries remain unchanged.
+Why is this the case?
+It's because both fibers are overwriting the same state, resulting in the corruption of the final value.
+In the previous scenario, the updates are as follows:

 ```scala
 Parent fiber: Map(retries -> 3, intervals -> 2)